URLOST: Unsupervised Representation Learning without Stationarity or Topology: Ablation study

 \subsection{Density adjusted clustering vs Uniform Density Clustering}

-As explained in Section~\ref{sec:cluster}, the shape and size of each cluster depend on how the density function is defined.
-Let $q(i)$ represent the eccentricity, the distance from $i$th kernel to the center of the sampling lattice, and let $n(i) = \sum_j A_{ji}$ where $A$ is the affinity matrix, then the density is defined as:

-By setting $\alpha$ and $\beta$ nonzero, the density function is eccentricity-dependent.
+As explained in Section~\ref{sec:cluster}, the shape and size of each cluster depend on how the density function $p(i)$ is defined as: where $n(i) = \sum_{j \in \text{Top}_k(A_{ji})} A_{ji}$, $A$ is the affinity matrix, $q(i)$ represent the eccentricity, the distance from $i$th kernel to the center of the sampling lattice.
+Setting $\alpha$ and $\beta$ nonzero, the density function is eccentricity-dependent.
 Setting both $\alpha$ and $\beta$ to zero will make $n(i)$ constant which recovers the uniform density spectral clustering.
 We vary the parameters $\alpha$ and $\beta$ to generate different sets of clusters for the foveated CIFAR-10 dataset and run URLOST using each of these sets of clusters.
-Results in Table~\ref{tab:density-prior} validate that the model performs better with density adjusted clustering.
+Results in Table~\ref{tab:density-prior} validate that the model performs better with density-adjusted clustering.
 The intuitive explanation is that by adjusting the values of $\alpha$ and $\beta$, we can make each cluster carry similar amounts of information (refer to Appendix~\ref{app:density-effect}.).
 A balanced distribution of information across clusters enhances the model's ability to learn meaningful representations.
 Without this balance, masking a low-information cluster makes the prediction task trivial, while masking a high-information cluster will make the prediction task too difficult.
 In either scenario, the model's ability to learn effective representations is compromised.